turingschool/try-turing/_posts/2015-01-02-what-is-front-end.markdown

   - JavaScript allows us to define interaction in our pages.
 What happens when a user clicks on a certain area?
 - The back-end of the application can use any number of languages like Ruby and even JavaScript.

-## What are we doing today?

-- We're going to learn how to structure web pages using HTML
-- We'll learn about strings, integers, arrays, and for loops
-- We will
-- React to user events on our page using JavaScript.

-Not bad for one day, right?

-Keep in mind that we're going to place more emphasis on the tools of the front-end trade rather than the design aspects today.